SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/04-send-messages-and-monitor/README.md

 ## Sending a message to our integration flow

 👉 Firstly, select the `Cloud Integration Instance` environment in Postman.
-Next, expand the `cloud-integration` folder in collections and open the `GET Request Employee Dependants request`.
+Next, expand the `cloud-integration` folder in collections and open the `POST Request Employee Dependants request`.
 Finally, click the `Send button`.

 > [!TIP]
 > If everything goes as expected, you should see a response similar to the one in the screenshot below.
 If not, check out the [troubleshooting.md](../../troubleshooting.md) page, which includes a list of common problems and their potential solutions.